-Two factors that require corrective maintenance are electrical failure or mechanical failure.
+Two problems that may be averted with corrective maintenance are potential electrical failure or potential mechanical failure.
 The first sign of electrical failure is usually low insulation resistance.
 Mechanical failures are usually preceded by excessive bearing noise or heat.

 Low Insulation Resistance